Athena’s Path and Hero’s Pursuit Summer Camp FAQ

 Q: You have some unique partnership camps this summer.
 What are they?

-We’ve partnered with SparkPoint Studios and photography teacher, Kate Weaver, for an Athena’s Path camp this summer.
-Campers will still experience the traditional Athena’s Path curriculum for the first part of the day, but then will switch to photography lessons for the second half.
+We’ve partnered with SparkPoint Studios and photography teacher, Kate Weaver, for a few camps this summer.
+Campers will still experience the traditional Athena’s Path and Hero’s Pursuit curriculum for the first part of the day, but then will switch to photography lessons for the second half.
 The photography will tie into the concepts of the program.
-The photography skills help girls learn to redefine beauty, spark interest in a new hobby and are a great way to make that time spent on social media more meaningful!
-Some camps may be specifically organized for incoming students at a particular middle school.
-See the camp dates page for particulars.
-These are GREAT opportunities to get to know new friends and a new school!
+Campers will learn a new hobby with skills and tools to create strong images now and throughout their lives, using just a cell phone or a point and shoot.
+They’ll also learn the importance of trying new things, taking healthy risks and learning to see photos and social media in a whole new way!

 Q: Should I send my child with a friend or is it better to come alone?